Murad's Gate

-Murad's Gate (Murad Darvazası) is a large portal located in the eastern wall of the Palace of the Shirvanshahs complex's central courtyard in the Old City of Baku, Azerbaijan.
+Murad's Gate (Murad Darvazası, دروازه مراد) is a large portal located in the eastern wall of the Palace of the Shirvanshahs complex's central courtyard in the Old City of Baku, Azerbaijan.
 It is the only building of the 16th century on the territory of the complex.

 The Murad's Gate forms part of the UNESCO World Heritage-listed Palace of the Shirvanshahs.

 History

 Historical setting

 In 1576, after the death of Shah Tahmasib I, his successor, Shah Ismail II, ascends the throne.
 The new ruler, not respecting the terms of the Amasia treaty concluded in 1555, is trying to win over the Ottoman emirs to his side.
 Therefore, the Ottoman Sultan Murad III instructs the beylerbey Vana to ensure the stability in the region.
 The relations become even more tense after the Safavid wali of Luristan joins the Ottomans.
 After the death of Shah Ismail II in 1577, the struggle for the throne began.
 In such a difficult political situation for the Safavid state, Sultan Murad III declares it war.

 The war, which covered the 1578-1590s, was fought on the Caucasian front in the north, and on the Iraqi front in the south.
 In 1578, Muhammad Khudabende ascended the Safavid throne.
 As a result of the Childir battle that took place on 9 August 1578 between the Ottoman and the Safavid armies, the last lost the control over all of Georgia, including Tiflis.
 As a result of the battle between the Ottomans and the Safavids in 1583, Dagestan and Shirvan came under the control of the Ottomans.
 Their borders in the east expanded as much as possible, and they for the first time got access to the Caspian Sea.
 According to the Istanbul Treaty, signed by the Ottomans and the Safavids in 1590, it was recognized the transfer of the entire Shirvan to the Ottomans’ rule.